seanh824/BellabeatProject/README.md

 <img width="468" alt="image" src="https://github.com/seanh824/BellabeatProject/assets/140123586/3c05039f-bb7a-4df2-9f56-c396f7284ae5">

 The resulting scatterplot shows an indirect relationship but is less pronounced than the direct relationships from the graphs above.
-This suggests that calories can still be burned even with large amounts of one’s inactive days.
+This suggests that calories can still be burned even with large amounts of one’s day being inactive.
 ### Very Active Minutes vs Weight (lbs)
 A violin plot was created to illustrate which weight groups are most active: